 3. Set up a shared goal

-Involve remote employees into your business strategy meetings and let them get aware of the common goals and objectives of your company.
+Involve remote workers in your business strategy meetings and let them get aware of the common goals and objectives of your company.
 Give them information about how progress will be measured and how results will be evaluated.
 Tell them about annual and quarterly business goals, team-specific objectives each month or week.

 4. Set clear expectations

-Tell your remote employees what you expect from them.
-Provide guidelines on priorities and set boundaries to ensure that your remote employees are meeting their performance goals.
+Tell your remote workers what you expect from them.
+Provide guidelines on priorities and set boundaries to ensure that your remote workers are meeting their performance goals.
 Make sure your team members are available and you can reach them when needed.

-Just like regular employees, make your remote employees aware of the latest policy and staffing changes, company successes, and etc.
+Just like regular workers, make your remote workers aware of the latest policy and staffing changes, company successes, and etc.

 5. Focus on the outcome